MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 *   [Getting Started with WinForms][Webview2GettingstartedWinforms]
 *   [Getting Started with WinUI3][Webview2GettingstartedWinui]

-The [WebView2 Samples][GithubMicrosoftedgeWebview2samples] repository contains samples that demonstrate all of the WebView2 SDKs features and API usage patterns.
-As more features are added to the WebView2 SDK, the sample applications is updated.
+The [WebView2 Samples][GithubMicrosoftedgeWebview2samples] repository contains samples that demonstrate all of the WebView2 SDK features and API usage patterns.
+As more features are added to the WebView2 SDK, the sample applications will be updated.

 ## Supported platforms